-Ms. Miriam Oueslati Khiari is currently President of the Islamic Heritage Inc.; Board Member of Women’s International Forum at the United Nations; Consultant for Haven Hill; Member of the International Committee of Network 20/20; previous Board Member of Maria Toopakai Foundation Inc, which is dedicated to building peaceful communities and gender equality equity by investing in education, sports and healthcare programs in remote regions of the word.
+Ms. Khiari is currently the Haven Hill’s COO, President of the Islamic Heritage Inc., Board Member of Women’s International Forum at the United Nations, Member of the International Committee of Network 20/20, previous Board Member of Maria Toopakai Foundation Inc, which is dedicated to building peaceful communities and gender equality equity by investing in education, sports and health care programs in remote regions of the word.

 She has also served previously as President of UNAASG (United Nations African Ambassadors’ Spouses Group), Board Member of the United Nations Ambassador Ball 2017-2018, Board Member of the International Bazaar, and Board Member of UNDWC, United Nations Delegates Women Club.

-Ms. Khiari is the mother of two daughters and spouse of the Permanent Representative Ambassador Plenipotentiary of Tunisia to the United Nations.
+Ms. Khiari is the mother of two daughters.
 Besides living in New York for the past 6 years, and in her native Tunisia, she also spent 11 years in Geneva, Switzerland and 6 years in Brussels, Belgium.

 Ms. Ruma Bose is a consultant, serial entrepreneur, investor, philanthropist and author.
 She was most recently President of Chobani Foundation and Chobani Ventures, supporting entrepreneurs and organizations with a mission to make better food for more people.
 In 2014, she strategized and executed the launch of Tent, Chobani Founder Hamdi Ulukaya’s personal philanthropic foundation.
 As President, Ms. Bose established it as one of the leading foundations working to end the global refugee crisis.